-The File Transfer Protocol (FTP) is a networking protocol that facilitates the transfer of files between a local computer and a remote system over the internet.
-Ever since its implementation in 1971 FTP has enjoyed a huge user base mainly because of its many advantages over other transfer protocols.
-For instance, it does not have a limit on the size of the file to be transferred.
-Also, it allows you to resume transfers in case of any interruption.
+The File Transfer Protocol (FTP) is a networking protocol that enables the transfer of files between a local computer and a remote system over the internet.
+Since its implementation in 1971, FTP has maintained a large user base, largely because of its advantages over other transfer protocols.
+One such advantage is the absence of file size limits for transfers.
+Additionally, FTP supports the resumption of transfers following interruptions.

-Since FTP is a client-server protocol, it needs two channels in order to execute file transfer.
-This means that you need to install an FTP server software on the remote server and an FTP client software on the local computer.
-The client will send a connection request to the server and once it is established then you can download and upload files from the server.
-You can also delete, rename, or modify the data in various other ways.
-In this post, we will be recommending the top FTP server software to use.
-If you are looking for an FTP client, then refer to our other post on the best FTP clients.
+As a client-server protocol, FTP requires two communication channels to facilitate file transfers.
+Consequently, you need to install FTP server software on the remote server and FTP client software on the local computer.
+The client initiates a connection request to the server, and once a connection is established, you can download and upload files.
+You also have the flexibility to delete, rename, or modify the files in various ways.
+In this post, we recommend the top FTP server software options to consider.
+If you’re seeking an FTP client, refer to our other post on the best FTP clients.

 1. Serv-U FTP Server